QSOS: Output documents

 This process generates software assessing sheets as well as comparison grids.
 These comparison grids eventually assist the user to choose the right software depending on the context.

-These documents are also released under the free GNU FDL License.
-This allows them to be reused and improved as well as to remain more objective.
+These documents are also released under the free GNU FDL Licence.
+This allows them to be reused and improved, as well as to remain more objective.

 Assessment sheets are stored using an XML-based format.

 Tools

-Several tools distributed under the GPL license are provided to help users manipulate QSOS documents:
+Several tools distributed under the GPL licence are provided to help users manipulate QSOS documents: